Introducing CCAMLR

 The Convention on the Conservation of Antarctic Marine Living Resources (CAMLR), was adopted in May 1980 and entered into force in 1982.

-The Commission for the Conservation of Antarctic Marine Living Resources (CCAMLR) gives effect to this Convention.
+The Commission for the Conservation of Antarctic Marine Living Resources (CCAMLR) gives effect to this Convention, and is advised by a dedicated Scientific Committee (SC-CCAMLR).

 humpback whale